CptAlessio/dependency-monitor/README.md

 # dependency-monitor
-dependency-monitor is an application designed to scan and identify GitHub repositories using a specific dependency.
+dependency-monitor is an application designed to detect GitHub repositories using a specific dependency.
 Both public and private repositories are supported.

 Using GitHub APIs, dependency-monitor authenticates and downloads the repository to your hard drive.
 It then looks for projects utilising the dependency by querying .csproj files.